George Somers: Preston Somers Expedition

-Somers then joined up with another seaman Amyas Preston who had fought against the Spanish armada.
-Both agreed to take part in Walter Raleigh's proposed expedition to Trinidad and Guiana in 1595, in the hope of finding El Dorado as well as to commit to amphibious descents throughout the Spanish Main with them.
-However, after failing to meet, the expedition went on their own venture along the coast of the Spanish Province of Venezuela and captured the fort at La Guaira before they headed South inland.
+Somers then joined up with another seaman Amyas Preston who had fought against the Spanish Armada.
+Both agreed to take part in Walter Raleigh's El Dorado expedition to Trinidad and Guiana in 1595 in search of the mythical city of gold, as well as to commit to amphibious descents throughout the Spanish Main with them.
+However, after failing to meet, the Somers Expedition went on their own venture along the coast of the Spanish Province of Venezuela and captured the fort at La Guaira before they headed South inland.
 After making an arduous trek through the mountains of pico Naiguata the English led by Preston and Somers were able to outmanoeuvre the waiting Spanish force and captured the colonial city of Santiago de Leon de Caracas.

 After the failure of a ransom they plundered and torched the city and then went to capture Santa Ana de Coro before they made a brief excursion to the Spanish West Indies.
 Despite the challenges they faced the expedition was a success for the English who were able to return unmolested with some profit having set out as only a supporting expedition.
 Between 1600 and 1602, Somers commanded several English ships, including Vanguard, Swiftsure and Warspite.
 He was knighted in 1603, and became Member of Parliament for Lyme Regis in March 1604.